Transfa/sendhooks-engine/README.md

 ## Contributors
 We welcome contributions from the community.
 If you'd like to contribute, please check out our [list of issues](https://github.com/koladev32/sendhooks-engine/issues) to see how you can help.

+You can find how to contribute in the [CONTRIBUTING](CONTRIBUTING.md) file.